jrsearles/ko-deep-watcher/README.md

 ko.watch(target, callback, options);
 ```

-### target - Object
-The target is the object to be scanned for observables to subscribe to (The target does not need to be an observable itself.)
+- *target - Object* - The target is the object to be scanned for observables to subscribe to (The target does not need to be an observable itself.)

-### callback - Function
-The subscription callback.
+- *callback - Function* - The subscription callback.

-### options - Object
-Options to use when subscribing.
+- *options (optional) - Object* - Options to use when subscribing.
 There are two options:

-#### valueAccessor - Function
-A function which receive the value, key (propertyName/index), and the object.
+  - *valueAccessor - Function* - A function which receive the value, key (propertyName/index), and the object.
 You should return the value to be used for subscribing to.
 This is useful if your observables are wrapped in ES5 property getters - you can get the underlying observable and return that to be subscribed to.

-#### shouldWatch - Function
-A function which also receives the observable, key, and object.
+  - *shouldWatch - Function* - A function which also receives the observable, key, and object.
 Return true if you'd like the observable to be watched or false for it to be ignored.

 There is also a `watch` method added to subscribable instances.